connervieira/HealthBox-Legacy/README.md

 ## Download

 Since HealthBox is written in Python, and Python is an interpreted language, the source code serves as the executable.
-To obtain the source code, you can either clone this repository to your computer's disk, or download it as a compressed file at <https://v0lttech.com/healthbox.php>
+To obtain the source code, you can either clone this repository to your computer's disk using the `git clone https://github.com/connervieira/HealthBox --recurse-submodules` command, or download it as a compressed file at <https://v0lttech.com/healthbox.php>

 ## Developer Instructions